ray2day/ray2day/README.md

 - getting used even more working with git and GitHub (both using it in Visual Studio as working with it on the Command Line)
 - learn more about developing RESTful API's and Blazor applications
 - working with assistive tools like Postman / Swagger UI
+- get a taste of working with third party tools like Toastr, Syncfusion
 - learn more about Authentication and Authorization / Duende and Identity Server 4 / Migrating
 - having conversations with professionals in the workfield to help me to choose my path in coding